appacademy/prep-work/App-Academy-prep-work.md

 you progress; all your revisions will be tracked and we'll be able to see your work history!

-Here are resources that we'd like you to be comfortable with, and will be good prep work to tackle before you start the above exercises:
+Here are the resources that we'd like you to be comfortable with, and will be good prep work to tackle before you start the above exercises:

 ## Intro